fieldtrip/website/example/trialfun.md

 In this example, we define a data segment as the whole period during which the trigger was on, i.e., from the 'up' flank until the 'down' flank.

     function [trl, event] = trialfun_updown(cfg)

+    % TRIALFUN_UPDOWN requires the following configuration settings
+    %   cfg.dataset         = filename
+    % The trigger channel index and the length of the window around the trigger are hard-coded below.

     % read the header information
     hdr           = ft_read_header(cfg.dataset);